The grand ballroom that hides a ninety thousand square meter bunker

 The facade as a strategy for political survival 🎭

 The decision to label this project as a ballroom responds to a logic of political communication where the public appearance conceals the real vulnerability of power.
-By presenting a social renovation, debate on the militarization of the presidential complex is avoided.
+By presenting a social renovation, debate on the militarization of the presidential site is avoided.
 This case demonstrates that, in the visual analysis of government architecture, what is not seen is more relevant than what is shown.
-The White House does not need more space for parties; it needs a shelter that ensures that, even after a collapse, there is someone from whom to give orders.
+The White House does not need more space for parties; it needs a shelter that guarantees that, even after a collapse, there is someone from whom to give orders.

 How the architecture of the White House is transformed into an instrument of political communication when the construction of a large ballroom can be visually interpreted as a strategy to divert media attention from hidden infrastructures such as a 90,000 square meter bunker